 i) (Meta-)Metaphysics and (Meta-)Ontology (existence, methodology in metaphysics, and the implications of meta-metaphysical and meta-ontological disputes to first-order metaphysics and ontology)

 ii) Moral Philosophy and the Philosophy of Normativity (meta-ethics, normative ethics, and meta-normativity in general)

 Some of my primary research interests – including my DPhil thesis research – fall in the intersections between i) and ii).

-My other philosophical research interests lie in: iii) Meta-Philosophy (philosophical methodology, philosophical progress, philosophical success), iv) Practical/Applied Ethics (defensive harm and war, personal relationships, voting), v) Political Philosophy (legitimacy of political authority, use of coercive force by states), and vi) Epistemology (epistemic normativity, reasons for belief, epistemic rationality).
+My other philosophical research interests lie in: iii) Meta-Philosophy (philosophical methodology, philosophical progress, philosophical success), iv) Practical/Applied Ethics (defensive harm and war, personal relationships, human enhancement), v) Political Philosophy (legitimacy of political authority, use of coercive force by states, voting), and vi) Epistemology (epistemic normativity, reasons for belief, epistemic rationality).